TampereJS/tamperejs-org/docs/modules/README.md

 Each module should contain following parts:

+### Description

-- Short description of the module itself
+Short description of the module

+### Purpose

-- Short description of the purpose of the module
+Short description of what is the purpose of the module, why it exists.
+This is used a guiding goal for making decisions about the module

-- List of interfaces between modules
-- Tests to determine if change can be approved
+### Interfaces

+Any interfaces the module exposes for others to use

+### Dependencies

+Any interfaces other modules expose that this module depends on

+### Tests

+Any tests that should pass in order for a change to be accepted